ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

   </li>
   <li>No additional infrastructure or external data transfers.
 Everything runs on your existing systems, within your own security boundaries.</li>
   <li>No inflated prices that are later "discounted" through negotiations.</li>
+  <li>We pass on part of your investment directly to the Set-OutlookSignatures project, thereby promoting the further development of the free open-source version.</li>
 </ul>

 <p>Licenses are required only for mailboxes that utilize <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> features.
 This includes shared mailboxes.
 Each mailbox requires one license, regardless of how many users access it, how many signatures are deployed, or how frequently those signatures are modified.</p>